 How many case fans do you need for gaming?

-Again, if the monitor has a high resolution, if you have a CPU which demands more energy, if the computer is regularly overclocked and if G-Sync and V-Sync are used, the computer case may require cooling as it would overheat.
-However, if these factors are not present or reduced, the computer would not have a tendency to overheat and would not require several fans.
+Again, if the monitor has a high resolution, if you have a processor which demands more energy, if the workstation is regularly overclocked and if G-Sync and V-Sync are used, the workstation case may require cooling as it would overheat.
+However, if these factors are not present or reduced, the processor would not have a tendency to overheat and would not require several fans.

-Fans in the computer cases tend to have positive and adverse effects.
-On the one hand, it increases air circulation and cools the system, but on the other hand, it brings dust and particulate matter into the computer case, and could slowly damage the system by doing so.
+Fans in the processor case tends to have positive and adverse effects.
+On the one hand, it increases air circulation and cools the system, but on the other hand, it brings dust and particulate matter into the workstation case, and could slowly damage the system by doing so.

 Thus, for gamers, it is always better to buy either a single large fan for exhaust or a smaller one for air intake, to promote air circulation.
 The bigger the fans bought, the less work done to promote more air inflow and the quieter the system would be.